realMWONE/BookStoreApp/docs/i3_worksheet.md

 because there is no suitable condition to assert.
 We decided to just navigate to the desired activity and pass the test if nothing crashed, just as how we would write the acceptance test.
 We also encountered technical difficulty when attempting to switch activities via dropdown menu button.
-As the dropdown menu isn’t exactly a component in the activity, but a component in the appbar layout, so the regular way of “onView perform click” didn’t work.
+The dropdown menu isn’t exactly a component in the activity, but it is a component in the appbar layout, that's why the regular way of “onView perform click” didn’t work.

 - Velocity/teamwork